Kolmogorov-size particles in homogeneous and isotropic turbulence: Flow modulation

-Here the fluctuations that are produced by the fluid-solid interaction are directly dissipated by viscosity.
+Here the fluctuations that are produced by the fluid-solid interaction are (on average) directly dissipated by viscosity and are not transferred among scales.
 In agreement with the energy spectrum, the range of scales where this regime holds widens as $\Phi_V$ and/or $\rho_p/\rho_f$ are increased.